betaflight/betaflight.com/docs/wiki/guides/current/Single-wire-FlySky-IBus-telemetry.md

-# Single Wire FlySky IBUS
+# Single Wire FlySky IBUS Telemetry

 It's now possible to combine the serial rx and ibus telemetry on the same fc uart on a single pin.